SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 - looks microscopically similar to bland infarc but with RBCs. clinically worse bc arterial blood directly goes into brain
 - hemorrhatgic strokes = **mostly intracerebral + subarachnoid hemorrhages!**

-hydranencephaly case - abnormal flexion of neck in utero, clamping that internal carotid ...
+<mark style="background: #FFF3A3A6;">hydranencephaly</mark> case - abnormal flexion of neck in utero, clamping that internal carotid ...
 - breathing infant but someting is off, not crying or anything
-- eyes sharp and glittery, no cerebral hemospheres, brainstem intact so suck + respiratory reflex still there
+- eyes sharp and glittery, <mark style="background: #FFF3A3A6;">no cerebral hemospheres, brainstem intact s</mark>o suck + respiratory reflex still there
 - 8-9 mon life. killed by something like pneumonia, losing cerebral hemispheres.

 watershed infarcs - when<mark style="background: #FFF3A3A6;"> global drop in bp for long period li</mark>ke someone in cardiac arrest then revived .... involving distal parts of areas served by <mark style="background: #FFF3A3A6;">major circumferential arteries</mark>...
-- these watersheds = placs that are meant to have circumferential arteries overlap.
+- these watersheds = plac3s that are meant to have circumferential arteries overlap.
-- man in a barrel syndrome - weakness in arms, cna't move them, but you can move ur face + lgs.
+- man in a barrel syndrome -<mark style="background: #FFF3A3A6;"> weakness in arms, cna't move them, but you can move ur face + lgs. </mark>
 - due to **poor perfusion like from severe hypotension... furthest place for blood to reach think the arms and stuff..
 MCA does travel a lot to give the lateral side some love, which is why it's impacted more than the medial (legs**

 hippocampus neuronal populations that are sensitive to hypoxia...
-- CA2 = sommer's sector... sensitive to hypoxia, going thru eosinophilic neuronal necrosis -> hippocampal sclerosis is the most common cause of epilepsy
+- CA2 = sommer's sector... sensitive to hypoxia, going thru eosinophilic neuronal necrosis -> <mark style="background: #FFF3A3A6;">hippocampal sclerosis is the most common cause of epilepsy</mark>
 	- short term membery, and now we need to resect hippocampus
 - CA1 = resistant sector
-- purkinje cells = sensitive to hypoxia, loss => balance abnormalities. near basket fibers but now they die, making empty baskets. looks like a tombstone that tells u purkinje were onc e there lol
+- <mark style="background: #FFF3A3A6;">purkinje</mark> cells = sensitive to hypoxia, loss => balance abnormalities. near basket fibers but now they die, making empty baskets. looks like a tombstone that tells u purkinje were onc e there lol
 	- these are the <mark style="background: #FFF3A3A6;">most sensitive to anoxia in adult brain,a nd also hippocampus/neocortex = can hit this if bad enough episode</mark>